China's aerospace giant AVIC taps capital markets for growth

 "There will be more and more stakes to be injected into AviChina as an investment vehicle," Lin said.

-Shares of AviChina jumped as much as 7.7 percent in Hong Kong on Tuesday, outperforming a 1 percent fall in the benchmark Hang Seng Index .HSI.
+Shares of AviChina jumped nearly 7 percent in Hong Kong on Tuesday morning, outperforming a 1 percent fall in the benchmark Hang Seng Index .HSI.

 AviChina already holds stakes in China Aviation Optical-Electrical Technology Co 002179.SZ, CN AVIC Avionics Equipment Co Ltd 600372.SZ, Jiangxi Hongdu Aviation Industry Co (600316.SS) and Hafei Aviation Industry Co Ltd (600038.SS).